 4. Plastic bags are harmful to wildlife and marine life…

-Plastic bags floating in the ocean resemble jellyfish, one of the main sources of food for some species of sea turtles (pictured above), especially the critically-endangered Leatherback turtles.
+Plastic bags floating in the ocean resemble jellyfish, one of the primary food sources for some species of sea turtles (pictured above), especially the critically-endangered Leatherback turtles.

 Enough plastic wrap is produced each year in the US alone to wrap the entire state of Texas!

-We have a whole other post on plastic wrap, the problems with it, and the best alternatives out there!
+We have a whole other post on plastic wrap, its problems, and the best alternatives out there!
 You can check this post out by clicking here.

-According to a study carried out in 2013, up to 35 percent of turtle deaths were caused by plastic ingestion, and the probability that sea turtles will consume even more plastic increases every year.
+According to a study carried out in 2013, plastic ingestion led to about 35% of turtle deaths.
+The probability that sea turtles will consume even more plastic increases every year.

 Sea turtles and sea life aren’t the only ones affected.
-It’s estimated that approximately one million sea birds also die from plastic yearly.
+Estimates show that approximately one million sea birds also die from plastic yearly.

-100,000 turtles and marine mammals, such as dolphins, whales and seals, are killed by plastic marine litter every year around the world.
+One hundred thousand turtles and marine mammals, such as dolphins, whales, and seals, are killed by plastic marine litter every year worldwide.

 5. Plastic bags are harmful to human health…

-It has contaminated our food chain, so it should not surprise us that it can be tracked in our body.
+It has contaminated our food chain, so it should not surprise us that microplastics are in our bodies.